Gordarg/SF/README.md

 # Description
-A solution to which ables editors to cover news and media about concert events.
+A simple blog made on Model-View-Controler design pattern

 # Documentation
-All related documentation is located at docs/
+All related documentation is located at **Docs/**